BenC0/uhp/plan.md

 # Untitled Horror Project

 ## Overview
-Aim is to go through the mansion and release/trap the ghosts & monsters.
+Aim is to go through the mansion and release/trap the ghosts & monsters until you're able to free/secure the entire mansion.
 Storyline - The player doesn't have a specific story (stumbles into mansion with amnesia) but each of the ghost/monsters do

 ## Mechanics